embeddedinn/embeddedinn.github.io/_posts/2017-07-26-Developing-an-Alexa-Smart-Home-Skill.md

 After logging into console, select `Ireland` region and go to Lambda service.
 Click ![CreateLambda](/images/posts/alexaSmartHome/createLambda.png) and select `alexa-smart-home-skill-adapter` blueprint for nodeJs.
 This will select `Alexa Smart Home` as the Lambda trigger.
 Now enter `skill ID` that we copied from developer console into `Application Id` and select `Enable trigger` before clicking  ![lambdaNext](/images/posts/alexaSmartHome/lambdaNext.png).

 Lambda function code for a dummy household would have been already populated.
 We will look into the relevant parts later on.
 For now, just provide a function name and select a role.
 If you do not have an existing role that you have created, create a custom `service-role/execute_my_lambda` role.
+Make sure that this role has the follwoing permissions enabled in IaM console.

+- AWSLambdaFullAccess
+- AWSIoTDataAccess

 Review settings in next screen and create the function.
 You can test it by configuring a test event of type `Alexa Smart Home - Discovery` from ![lambdaActions](/images/posts/alexaSmartHome/lambdaActions.png).
 Once Discovery test is successful, copy the Lambda ARN and go back to developer console.